prettier/prettier/website/blog/2026-06-22-3.9.0.md

 <!-- TODO[@fisker]: this not merged yet, https://github.com/prettier/prettier/pull/19398 -->

-We switched to the new Rust-based Flow parser released by the Flow team, which improves performance for Flow-typed code.
+We switched to the new Rust-based Flow parser (oxidized) released by the Flow team, which improves performance for Flow-typed code.

 We also shipped several formatting improvements for JS/TS code, with particular attention to `--no-semi` mode.